zzzprojects/EntityFramework-Extensions/docs/pages/articles/custom-column.md

 ### INSERT + Destination mapped more than once error
 You receive the following error:
-> One of your column has a destination mapped more than once.
+> One of your columns has a destination mapped more than once.
 See the inner exception for details.

 Make sure the key has not been added to the ColumnInputExpression.